ajinChen/automatic-feature-selection/README.md

 <img src="images/p1.png" width="420">             <img src="images/p2.png" width="420">

-The first plot shows us the distribution of a significant feature: radius_mean and corresponding p_value: 0.03<br>
+The first plot shows us the distribution of a significant feature: <br>
+radius_mean and corresponding p_value: 0.03<br>
-The second plot shows us the distribution of an insignificant feature: concavity_se and corresponding p_value: 1.0
+The second plot shows us the distribution of an insignificant feature: <br>
+concavity_se and corresponding p_value: 1.0